temporalio/documentation/docs/system-tools/web-ui.md

 </details>

-### Configuring Authentication (optional)
+### Configuring authentication

-> This section covers only how to secure Temporal Web — to secure Temporal Server, see the [Server Security docs](https://docs.temporal.io/docs/server/security).
+> This section covers how to secure Temporal Web.
+To secure the Temporal Server, see the [Server security docs](https://docs.temporal.io/docs/server/security).
 > ⚠️ This is currently a beta feature, [please report any and all issues to us!](https://github.com/temporalio/web/issues/new)

 Since v1.3, Temporal Web offers optional OAuth SSO authentication.
-You can enable it in 2 steps:
+It can be enabled it in 2 steps:

 1. Edit the `server/config.yml` file: